 South Vietnamese Vice-President Nguyen Cao Ky has decided to withdraw from the presidential election in October.

-South Vietnamese Vice-President Nguyen Cao Ky has decided to withdraw from the presidential election in October.
+Background: South Vietnamese Vice-President Nguyen Cao Ky has decided to withdraw from the presidential election in October.
 The announcement came at a press conference in Saigon on Monday (23 August).
 Vice-President Ky's decision means that President Nguyen Van Thieu is the only presidential candidate in the election.